wixb50/pet/README.md

-  help        Help about any command list        Show all snippets new         Create a new snippet search      Search snippets sync        Sync snippets version     Print the version number
+  help        Help about any command list        Show all snippets new         Create a new snippet rm          Remove current snippet search      Search snippets sync        Sync snippets use         Change/Create the work snippet version     Print the version number

 Flags: